Sam Dale Lake State Fish and Wildlife Area

 Sam Dale Lake State Fish and Wildlife Area is an Illinois state park on 1302 acre in Wayne County, Illinois, United States.
+It is named for Sam Dale, a representative in the Illinois State House and former superintendent.

 Sam Dale Lake is a small reservoir with an area of 194 acre, a maximum depth of 18 feet and a normal elevation of 141 m.